JohnCoatesOSS/Monolith/Readme.md

 Prerequisites:

-* Building Monolith tweaks requires XCode 6.
+* Building Monolith tweaks requires Xcode 6.
 * Architectures supported are ARM-64, ARM, and x86-64
 * Please note that building for the iOS Simulator requires that you build for the 5s simulator or later, as 32-bit x86 builds aren't supported
 * The Monolith framework must be installed on your device.
 Either download [monolith.deb](http://getdelta.co/debs/monolith_0.01.deb) or install with Cydia by adding [getdelta.co](http://getdelta.co) to your sources and installing Monolith Beta through that.